nickhobbs94/joplin-plugin-advanced-tags/README.md

 # Advanced Tags

 Write rules to update your tags within your Joplin notebooks.
+Warning: this plugin is experimental.
+Use at your own risk.

 This plugin lets you run a command to add a tag to every note with a given tag.